lukepighetti/salomon_bottom_bar/README.md

 1. The package does not match the Salomon specification.
 2. There is an accessibility problem.
 3. It diverges from `BottomNavigationBar` semantics.

+## Bonus

+We have a delightful utility widget in this package called `ImplicitlyAnimatedBuilder`.
+Copy/paste it to your project and enjoy!